KgomotsoNthuping/team-directory/NOTES.md

 ## Question 4
 I would run git fetch when I know my partner may have made new commits to the main branch.
 I would then look at the log for changes made on the repository before changing my branch

+## Updates
+1. What I contributed, and why I chose it
+I contributed a sorting feature to my partner’s Team Directory application.
+The original application could already display team members and search for them by name or role.
+This is useful because sorting  helps organise results and easier to read.

+2. A comment I received that changed my code
+Currently cannot view comments at the moment but will update as soon as I do.

+3. A comment I gave that I stand by
+Not yet observed

+4. Fetch vs. pull, in practice
+When I ran git fetch in my Team Directory repository, I could see that origin/main had my partner’s merged contribution while my local main had not changed yet.
+Git pull would update my main to include these contributions.
+I now understand that immediately pulling can change my local branch before I have inspected what has changed remotely.